lakesoft/LKAccountPanel/README.md

 	}];

 'result' argument of the blocks is for detecting whether OK button is pushed.
 If 'result' is YES then OK button is pushed.
 This method does not block current execution.

+example2:

+    [LKAccountPanel showWithTitle:@"Test"
+        username:@"default username"
+        password:@"default password"
+        completion:^(BOOL result, NSString* username, NSString* password) {
+            NSLog(@"result: %d\nusername: %@\npassword: %@",
+                result, username, password);
+    }];

+If there are default values for username and password, these values can be set as default values by passing username: and password:.

 (2) Synchronous type